 - Secure compliance to Electrolux principles among our direct suppliers of components, finished goods, licensed products and services.
 Engage in high-priority geographies and topics further up the supply chain.

-- Ensure transparency in mineral and material supply chains from high-risk areas, working towards a conflict free supply chain by 2025.
+- Ensure transparency in mineral and material supply chains from high-risk areas, working toward a conflict free supply chain by 2025.

 - Drive the environmental performance of all strategic suppliers on key metrics, aiming to help them to be climate neutral by 2030 – toward a carbon neutral supply chain by 2050.